Lesia Tsurenko: 2019: First WTA 500 final, top 25 debut

 Beginning her 2019 year at the Brisbane International, she reached the final with wins over Mihaela Buzărnescu, Australian wildcard player Kimberly Birrell, Anett Kontaveit, and second seed Naomi Osaka.
 She lost in the championship match to fifth seed Karolína Plíšková.
 Seeded 24th at the Australian Open, Tsurenko was defeated in the second round by Amanda Anisimova.

 In February at the Qatar Ladies Open, she lost in the second round to top seed and eventual finalist Simona Halep.
 At Dubai, she was defeated in the third round by third-seeded Simona Halep.
-Seeded 24th at the Indian Wells Open, Tsurenko made it to the third round where she lost to ninth seed Aryna Sabalenka.
+Seeded 24th at the Indian Wells Open, Tsurenko made it to the third round where she lost to the ninth-seeded Aryna Sabalenka.

-Tsurenko started her clay-court season at the Porsche Tennis Grand Prix in Germany.
-She was defeated in the first round by German wildcard Laura Siegemund.
+Tsurenko started her clay-court season in Germany, at the Porsche Tennis Grand Prix where she was defeated in the first round by German wildcard player Laura Siegemund.
 At the Madrid Open, Tsurenko lost in round one to fourth seed Angelique Kerber.
 Playing at the Italian Open, she was defeated in the first round by Yulia Putintseva.
 Seeded 27th at the French Open, Tsurenko reached the third round in which she lost to third seed and defending champion Simona Halep.

-2020-2021: Loss of form out of top 100
+2020–2021: Loss of form & out of top 100

 Tsurenko kicked off her 2020 season at the Shenzhen Open where she lost in the first round to third seed Elise Mertens.
-At the Australian Open, Tsurenko was defeated in the first round by top seed Ashleigh Barty.
+At the Australian Open, she was defeated in the first round by top seed Ashleigh Barty.

-Seeded fourth at the first edition of the Zed Tennis Open, an ITF tournament in Egypt, Tsurenko reached the final where she lost to third seed Irina-Camelia Begu.
-At the Qatar Open, she was defeated in the first round of qualifying by Greet Minnen.
-Playing the Indian Wells Challenger, Tsurenko made it to the semifinals but lost to Irina-Camelia Begu, who would end up winning the title.
+Seeded fourth at the first edition of the Zed Tennis Open, an ITF tournament in Cairo, Egypt, Tsurenko reached the final where she lost to third seed Irina-Camelia Begu.
+At the Qatar Ladies Open, she was defeated in the first round of qualifying by Greet Minnen.
+Playing at the Indian Wells Challenger, Tsurenko made it to the semifinals but lost to Begu who would end up winning the title.

 No tournaments were played from April to July 2020 due to the COVID-19 pandemic.

-When play resumed in August, Tsurenko competed at the 2020 Prague Open.
+When play resumed in August, Tsurenko competed at the Prague Open.
 Coming through qualifying, she upset fifth seed Ekaterina Alexandrova in the first round.
 She then withdrew from her second-round match against Ana Bogdan.

 Tsurenko started the 2021 season at the first edition of the Gippsland Trophy where she lost in the first round to Aliaksandra Sasnovich.
 At the 2021 Australian Open, she fell in the final round of qualifying to Liudmila Samsonova.
 Playing at the first edition of the Phillip Island Trophy, Tsurenko was defeated in the qualifying round by Mona Barthel.
 However, she was awarded a lucky loser spot into the main draw but was eliminated in the first round by Patricia Maria Țig.
 In Adelaide, she was beaten in the first round of qualifying by Australian Astra Sharma.